 Utility costs relate to telecommunications, including usage of telephones and other utilities such as water, gas and electricity.
-Utility costs are forecast to increase by 2.8 per cent or \$0.06 million compared to 2015/2016 resulting from additional water and electricity expense due to increased use of the Saleyards truck wash.
+Utility costs are forecast to increase by 0.4 per cent or \$0.01 million compared to 2015/2016.

-10.3.3 Bad and doubtful debts (\$3,000 increase)
+10.3.3 Bad and doubtful debts (\$2,000 increase)

-Bad and doubtful debts is projected to increase by \$3,000 or 1.7 precent compared to 2015/2016 and is relative to increases in user fees and historical trends.
+Bad and doubtful debts is projected to increase by \$2,000 or 1.05 per cent compared to 2015/2016 and is relative to increases in user fees and historical trends.

-10.3.4 Depreciation and amortisation (\$0.34 million increase)
+10.3.4 Depreciation and amortisation (\$2.12 million decrease)

 Depreciation is an accounting measure which attempts to allocate the value of an asset over its useful life for Council's property, plant and equipment including infrastructure assets such as roads and drains.
-The increase of \$0.34 million for 2016/2017 is due mainly to the completion of the 2016/2017 capital works program and the full year effect of depreciation on the 2015/2016 capital works program.
+The decrease of \$2.12 million for 2016/2017 is due mainly to an adjustment to an adjustment in the useful life of Council's buildings.
 Refer to Section 6.
 'Analysis of Capital Budget' for a more detailed analysis of Council's capital works program for the 2016/2017 year.